t-tk/upmendex-package/README.md

 Lisence notice is written in [COPYRIGHT](./COPYRIGHT).
 It is as same as [the BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause)

-### Supported locale
+### Supported locales
 In ICU collator, default "root" locale covers several lauguages:
 English, French, Germany, Italian and so on.
-Follows are available for setting into "icu_locale".
+Much of languages and collation options are supported by setting into "icu_locale" in style files.
+Currently following locales are available:

 #### Latin script
   "az" (Azerbaijani), "ca" (Catalan), "cs", "cs@collation=search" (Czech),